emiliocolo/memory-stress-test/README.md

 ### To do's
 - Research Python types, objects and runtime sizes to a more accurate simulation on the amount of memory simulated.
 - PSUtils looks like the go to package for OS resources statistics.
-Get better confidences come from, accurate measurements are.
+Get better confidences come from, accurate measurements.
 - cgroups API, correlation with the Linux OS memory management sub system for better fine tuning and granularity of the simulation.